FredRx Barbee checks that the model is OK and says, 'Colour happens.'

-The other Fred shows me his hands raw from smoothing out the kinks in new ropes.
+Fred Hatt shows me his hands raw from smoothing out the kinks in new ropes.
 It makes me think of picking oakum - unravelling tarry ropes in order to make bulky material needed for ship-building.
 This labour or punishment was assigned to Victorian prisoners and workhouse inmates.

 More pictures if you scroll down.